 Actually, it was more of a necessity than an impulse.
-I needed to update some patterns on the beadwork site and it seemed like the easiest way to get it done.
+I needed to update some patterns and it seemed like the easiest way to get it done.
 Little did I know...

 That's when it started... and when I disappeared from my blog.